 - Afternoon snack – Handfuls of whatever the kids were eating, leftover snacks from the kids' plates after they were done

-- Breakfast – Better Oats brand instant oatmeal (yellow) with blueberries (green) and a small dab of almond butter (red)
+- Breakfast – Better Oats brand instant oatmeal (yellow) with blueberries (green) and a small dab of almond butter (red) (Check out this article for 35+ Healthy Breakfast Ideas that are Quick and Easy.)

 - Evening – If I had room left in my daily Noom allotment then I might have a glass of wine.
+If not, then I'd save it for another day.
+The craving to have a drink or snack in the evening died down pretty quickly.
+(Here is a helpful article about Drinking Alcohol on Noom, if that is a concern for you.)

 I decided I needed to keep a handy list of my Favorite Noom Foods, so I made myself some printables.